Ashitagachan/Gachan/README.md

     2. macOS Xcode
     3. iOS (iPhone/iPad etc) Xcode

 Related game development commentary video content is here.
-"Gachan" is used as one operating environment.
+We will cover contents that can be used widely but "Gachan" is used as development environment.
-(or rather "Gachan" and the video are made almost simultaneously.)

 https://m.youtube.com/channel/UCYnWUmMlicaSMeK-jynAwMw